Placeholder-Software/WetSurfaceDecals/docs/Reference/WetDecal.md

 ### Layers

-Depending on the `Layer Mode` setting there will be 0, 1 or 3 detail layers - each decal layer projects a single texture in a single direction.
+Depending on the `Layer Mode` setting there will be 0, 1 or 3 detail layers - each layer projects a single texture along a direction.

 The values sampled from the layer mask texture control how the saturation changes per pixel.
 The maximum value from all 4 channels is used as the final saturation value.